antonsalvadores/Projects_QFB/README.md

 Centralized repository containing the quantitative, econometric, and software engineering projects developed during the **M.Sc. in Banking and Quantitative Finance**.

-The projects demonstrate the application of advanced mathematics, stochastic calculus, and machine learning to financial modeling, derivative pricing, and risk management.
+The projects demonstrate the application of advanced mathematics, stochastic calculus, and machine learning to financial modelling, derivative pricing, and risk management.

 ## 🛠 Tech Stack
 * **Languages:** Python (NumPy, pandas, SciPy, scikit-learn, statsmodels), R.